top of page

 The ESB L-Series

-Within a few years, ESB designed and manufactured a series of speakers embracing the principle of the sealed box and putting itself directly in competition with the Acoustic Research (AR) that, in those years, dominated the sound quality market where systems typically had AR speakers, Marantz or McIntosh receiver or separates, and a Thorens turntable for vinyl records.
-These new ESB L-Series compact bookshelf speakers, in addition to having a relatively better price, set new standards for sound quality.
-Not only for the Jazz and classical genres (like AR), but also for the Rock Genre (dominated at that time by the JBL bass reflex speakers).
-The ESB speaker drivers at that time were designed by ESB and manufactured by Ciare in Italy.
-A choice, that would result in rapid growth, was made to not build drivers (then limited to one design), but instead to build loudspeakers.
-This so we could reap the advantage of technology advances in collaboration with multiple large driver factories (Italy was then the leader in Europe and possibly in the world for the production of high-end speaker drivers).
-Producing his own drivers, at this stage in its growth, it would not be possible given the diversity and quantity required by the market.
-The ESB would become the first company in Italy in the sector of dedicated loudspeaker design.
+Within a few years, ESB designed and manufactured a series of speakers embracing the principle of the sealed box (acoustic suspension), putting itself in direct competition with Acoustic Research (AR) that, in those years, dominated the home loudspeaker market, especially when paired with Marantz or McIntosh receivers or separates, and a Thorens turntable for vinyl records.
+These new ESB L-Series compact bookshelf speakers, in addition to having a more competitive price, set new standards for sound quality.
+But not only for Jazz and classical genres (dominated by AR speakers), but also for the rock genre (monopolized by JBL bass reflex speakers).
+The ESB speaker drivers at that time were custom designed by ESB and manufactured by Ciare in Italy.
+The decision not to build drivers (then limited to one design), but to instead build loudspeaker systems, resulted in rapid growth.
+This also allowed ESB to take advantage of technological advances in collaboration with multiple, driver factories (Italy was then the leader in Europe and possibly in the world for the production of high-end speaker drivers).
+Producing its own drivers, at this stage in ESB’s growth, wasn’t possible given the diversity and quantity required by the market.
+ESB would become the first company in Italy dedicated to loudspeaker design.

 uma.jpg